leocristofani/bdd-jasmine/README.md

 #### Testing Angular

-1. Testing Angular controllers
-2. Testing Angular services
-4. Testing Angular directives
+1. Example unit tested application

 #### Further Resources

+1. Links to further resources

 ## Jasmine Primer

 ### Overview

 - BDD framework for testing Javascript code
-- Doesn't have any dependencies *(no need for jQuery or Underscore)*
+- Doesn't have any dependencies *(you don't need jQuery or Underscore)*
 - Doesn't require a DOM to run *(you can run Jasmine from the terminal)*

 ### Test Suites